nhsconnect/gpconnect/pages/appointments/appointments_use_case_cancel_an_appointment.md

 ## API usage ##

-The consumer system SHALL only use the cancel appointment capability to cancel future appointments where appointment start dateTime is after the current date and time.
-If the appointment start date is in the past the provider SHALL return an error.
+The consumer application SHALL only use the cancel appointment capability to cancel future appointments where appointment start dateTime is after the current date and time.
+If the appointment start date is in the past the provider system SHALL return an error.

 ### Request operation ###